 2.6.8 The aviation program MUST establish and assess facilities and equipment goals to ensure continuous improvement of the quality and performance of these resources consistent with the mission and educational goals of the program and institution.
-The assessment of facilities and equipment goals MUST be reported as part of the comprehensive assessment plan and process as outlined in Criterion 2.11.
+The assessment of facilities and equipment goals MUST be included in the program's Self-Study Report (AABI Form 204) as part of the comprehensive assessment plan and process as outlined in Criterion 2.11.